 3. Royal Naval Dockyard

-The Royal Naval Dockyard was originally built by the British Army’s Royal Engineers in the 1860s to protect Bermuda from British Invasion.
+The Royal Naval Dockyard was originally built by the British Army’s Royal Engineers in the 1860s to protect Bermuda from a British Invasion.
 It’s a must-do for any visit to the island, and one of my favorite places to explore.

 Explore the restored Commissioner’s House as well which was built for the civilian commissioner who was in charge of the Dockyard.